607011/asciifier/README.md

 ```

-Convert image to PDF, the TrueType font Hack-Bold is used
+Convert image to PDF, the TrueType font Hack-Bold is used:

 ```
 asciifier.py toad.png \